 It’s the one piece of clothing that transcend through all fashion trend groups of the 90s.
 Bill Cosby, the 90s sweater trendsetter, introduced sweater swag.
 His sweater wardrobe consist of geometric zig zag designs, bold visual scenes embedded in knits and thousands of patterns as well as countless colors on one sweater.

 The Coogi sweater become a garment of status in the hip hop community thanks to legendary rapper, Notorious B.I.G. and other rappers in the 90s.
 In the preppy world, the movie “Clueless” brought the fuzzy cropped sweater and cropped sweaters in general into the fashion scene forefront.

-Even, Kurt Cobain could be seen in worn out, hole striped sweaters conveying the grunge lifestyle.
+Kurt Cobain could be seen in worn-out, striped sweaters conveying the grunge lifestyle.
 Fresh Prince of Bel Air’s Carlton made tying sweaters around your neck popular.
 Blossom’s Joey made tying sweater around your waist cool.

-Now, my 90s sweater fashions were of course, handpicked from my mom.
+Now, my 90s sweater fashions were, of course, handpicked by my mom.
 Call me a weird child.
 The best part of back to school clothes shopping was finding my new signature knit for the year.

 I spent much of my childhood well, in sweaters.
-Even on an 80 degree spring day, I would be outside playing with my buttoned up sweater on.
-Hey, this was before I developed sweat glands so totally fine.
+On an 80 degree spring day, I would be outside with my buttoned-up sweater on.
+Hey, this was before I developed sweat glands, so totally fine.
 Right?!